rhomobile/rhomobile-docs/docs/en/4.1.0/rhoconnect/push-client-setup-rps.md

 	$ adb install <filename>.apk

+#### Other Installation Methods
+You can also use any other method to get the apk file onto your device such as RhoGallery, App Gallery, or even just connecting through USB and dragging the file onto your device and clicking the file itself to install it.
+The last option of those though, will not work if you do not have access to the file system.

 ### Installing Runtime Apps for Windows Mobile/CE Devices
 If you are using a Windows Mobile or CE device, install the following runtime apps on your device.
 If you already have the [.NET Compact Framework](http://msdn.microsoft.com/en-us/library/bb788171\(v=vs.90\).aspx) on your device, make sure it is v3.5 or higher.

 * `rhoconnect-push-service.CAB`